Stremio/stremio-addons/sip/p2p.md

 Let us describe a v3 add-on as having:

 1. A manifest
-2. One or more metadata catalogues (listed in the manifest)
+2. One or more metadata catalogs (listed in the manifest)
 3. Supported type(s) and supported idPrefix(es) - used to determine whether to perform a `/stream/` or `/meta/`

 The new add-on spec should have a much friendlier way of requesting things: access resources in following REST-like format: